How to buy a car online

 Thinking of buying a brand new car online?
 Here's our guide to making the process as simple as possible

-It's the brave new world of car buying - the online vehicle purchase.
+It's the brave new world of buying a car - the online vehicle purchase.
 As more manufacturers embrace the concept of online retail experiences by setting up dedicated websites to sell their cars, it opens up plenty of potential pitfalls for buyers and retailers alike.
 Where do you stand if a car is faulty?
 What happens when it comes to delivery?
 And can you still haggle for a discount like you can with a face-to-face purchase?

 Online purchases aren't anything new, because a number of new car brokers have been established online for a while now.
 These retailers can source cars from a variety of makers, and can even get you a specific model to meet your needs, and they also champion the fact that they can get a hefty discount over a car's recommended retail price.